-The Monetary Policy Committee (MPC) has decided to reduce the policy rate (one-week repo auction rate) from 12 percent to 10.5 percent.
+The Monetary Policy Committee (MPC) has decided to reduce the policy rate (one-week repo auction rate) from 10.5 percent to 9 percent.

 The weakening effects of geopolitical risks on global economic activity continue to increase.
 Global growth forecasts for the upcoming period are being revised downwards and recession is increasingly assessed as an inevitable risk factor.
 While the negative consequences of supply constraints in some sectors, particularly basic food, have been alleviated by the strategic solutions facilitated by Türkiye, the upward trend in producer and consumer prices continues on an international scale.
 The effects of high global inflation on inflation expectations and international financial markets are closely monitored.
-Moreover, central banks in advanced economies emphasize that the rise in inflation may last longer than previously anticipated due to rising energy prices, imbalances between supply and demand, and rigidities in labor markets.
+Moreover, central banks in advanced economies emphasize that the rise in inflation may last longer than previously anticipated due to high level of energy prices, imbalances between supply and demand, and rigidities in labor markets.
 The divergence in monetary policy steps and communications of central banks in advanced economies continue to increase due to their diverse economic outlook.
 It is observed that central banks continue their efforts to develop new supportive measures and tools to cope with the increasing uncertainties in financial markets.

 A strong growth was observed in the first half of 2022.
 Leading indicators for the second half of the year continue pointing to a slowdown in growth due to the weakening foreign demand.
-Pressures on the manufacturing industry due to foreign demand and their currently limited impact on domestic demand and supply capacity are being monitored closely.
+Pressures on the manufacturing industry due to foreign demand and their currently limited impact on domestic demand and supply capacity have been more pronounced.
 Compared to peer economies, job creation has been stronger.
 Considering the sectors that contribute to the employment increase, it is observed that the growth dynamics are supported by structural gains.
 While share of sustainable components of economic growth increases, the stronger than expected contribution of tourism revenues to the current account balance continues.
 On the other hand, high course of energy prices and the likelihood of a recession in main trade partners keep the risks on current account balance alive.
 Sustainable current account balance is important for price stability.
 The rate of credit growth and allocation of funds for real economic activity purposes are closely monitored.
 In addition, the spread between policy rate and the loan interest rates driven by the announced macroprudential measures is closely monitored.
-The Committee will continue to further strengthen the tools supporting the effectiveness of the monetary transmission mechanism.
+The Committee will continue to decisively use the tools supporting the effectiveness of the monetary transmission mechanism and implement additional measures.
+The comprehensive set of policies to be implemented will be published in the 2023 Monetary and Exchange Rate document in December.